tensorflow/tfjs-website/source/faq/index.md

 ## Does TensorFlow.js support Node.js?

 Not yet!
 However we are actively working on creating node.js bindings to the TensorFlow C API.
-This will allow the same javascript code will work on both the browser and node.js while binding to the underlying TensorFlow implementation.
+This will allow the same JavaScript code to work on both the browser and node.js, while binding to the underlying TensorFlow implementation.
 We can’t provide a firm timeline for when this will be released but it is one of our top priorities.

 ## Can I import a TensorFlow or Keras model into the browser?